Water Housing for Canon 7D and 7D Mk II Product Overview

 This is a complete water ready system; all you add is the camera and lens and you are equipped to go.

-Our Liquid Eye Model C2100 Water housing for Canon 7D and 7D Mk II is compatible with over 19 different other camera bodies.
+Our Liquid Eye Model C2100 Water housing for Canon 7D and 7D Mk II is compatible with several different other camera bodies.
 All that is needed to switch from one to another is to switch the camera tray, the back plate (for Advanced Models only), the camera plug (if the two cameras use different plugs) and the Shutter Extender (for Advanced Models only).

 This complete Water Housing for Canon 7D and 7D Mk II is affordably priced with no hidden fees – your price already includes handling and shipping.